tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

 In prevous versions there were only one file per window and you could open multiple windows.
 Now there is only one window and you can open multiple files and select which file to work with in the editor window.
 It is like a tabbed window, but instead of tabs there is a popup list of all open files and you click on the one you want to edit.
 The reason for this is to have editing distraction free.
 When you are writing, you only have the text you are working on and nothing else in the window.
 This works even better with full screen.

 Since the editor now has become very file oriented you can no longer edit an unknown file that you specify a file for later when you save.
 So when you press the "+" toolbar icon or start the editor without any files specified then a file chooser will popup.
 In this case you can either navigate to a directory and then enter a name for a new file and it will be created or you can specify existing files and they will be opened.
 Do note that since you can open multiple files at the same time, the opened files does not necessarily become the current edited file visible in the window!
-But if you move the mouse to the left window edge you will get the newly opened files in the file list.
+But if you open the files poup you will get the newly opened files in the file list.

 ## Running